Afternoon Tea at The Plaza

 The Plaza Tea & Tea Selection: ★★★☆☆

-The tea menu consists mostly of tea blends but if you want to get any higher-end whole leaf tea, you have to pay a supplement that goes from $8 to $30.
+The Plaza serves tea from Palais des Thes.
+The tea menu consists mostly of blends but if you want to get any higher-end whole leaf tea, you have to pay a supplement that ranges from $8 to $30.

 I’m going to start a rant here.
 You’ve been warned.

 WHY?
 FOR THE LOVE OF GOD WOULD YOU CHARGE ME $8 MORE WHEN I’M ALREADY PAYING $75 FOR AFTERNOON TEA???

 I have a huge issue with afternoon teas charging extra for certain types of teas.
 Why do you need to nickel and dime?